 For information specific to a grant you may receive, please contact the Office of Research and Sponsored Programs.

 An electronic request form can be found on Eastern Illinois University’s Business Office website.
 For additional questions on completing the form, please contact our office and we will assist you.

 Yes.
-Any forms (PARs, Request for Supplemental Personal Services Payment, Request to Offer Appointment, etc.) used to hire an employee (other than a student employee paid through student payroll) that will be charged at any percentage to a grant account must be signed by the Director of Research and Sponsored Programs or their designee.
+Any forms (PARs, Request for Supplemental Personal Services Payment, Request to Offer Appointment, etc.) used to hire an employee (other than a student employee paid through student payroll) that will be charged at any percentage to a grant account must be signed by the Director of Research and Sponsored Programs or his designee.

 Though responsibility for the grant account lies with the principal investigator/project director (fiscal agent), there is a grant accountant, located in the Business Office.
 The accountant will be able to answer many questions related to your grant account and budget.
 You may also call the Office of Research and Sponsored Programs with budget questions related to your grant, but we may have to confer with the grant accountant.
 Please note that ALL financial grant reports must be reviewed and approved by the grant accountant PRIOR to submission to the granting agency.

 Yes, Grant Forward is a searchable website to look for potential grant opportunities.
 You may also access the federal grant search engine at Grants.gov.

 If you need assistance with searches, please contact the Office of Research and Sponsored Programs.